codurance/site/src/_posts/2018-12-08-wait-and-await.md

 While I wait to put the effort on my Safety Musings part 2 post, I decided to talk about a small little thing regarding the retrieval of results on C# while using async.

+This came to mind as I was looking at someone add `Wait()` to get the result of her async method.

+So let's have some small piece of code, that does nothing of interest, but throw an exception within the async.

 ```C#
  class Program
     {